Once upon a time, there was a Venetian merchant who commissioned an artist to paint his lover’s portrait. Something like that.

 This was back in February.
 I got in touch with Anna after she received the gift certificate but we delayed the shoot, as many others in 2020.
 In October we were finally ready to materialize that romantic birthday gift of photography art.

 The day was warm and beautiful.
-I shot an engagement session in New Jersey in the morning (next blog post, possibly), then crossed the bridge to the Fort Tryon Park.
+I shot an engagement session in New Jersey in the morning (next blog post, possibly), then crossed the bridge to the Fort Tryon Park near the Cloisters.
 We spent two hours walking around it with Anna and her mom who was a great assistant.
 Her help was particularly timely when Anna had to change three dresses in the bushes… When shooting, I took advantage of the setting sun breaking through the cloud patches but also used the off-camera flash.

 With the young lady’s timeless beauty and grace, sometimes I really felt like painting!
 When placed in the right light, angles, and the surroundings, the process was instilling a sensation of creating a Renaissance portrait.
 Look at those shots on the rocks and the finale!